 Build and Maintain Infrastructure -

 Water workers are responsible for designing and constructing new pipelines and treatment plants to meet the needs of growing communities.
-This includes regular upkeep and repair of the vast network of pipes, pumps, valves, hydrants, and other critical equipment that delivers water to end users.
+This includes regular upkeep and repair of the vast network of pipes, pumps, valves, hydrants, and other critical equipment that deliver water to end users.

 Protect Communities -